Paul Richards (actor)

-Paul Richards (November 23, 1924 – December 10, 1974) was an American actor who appeared in films and on television in the 1950s, 1960s, and 1970s.
+Paul Richards (born Paul Richard Levitt; November 10, 1924 – December 10, 1974) was an American actor who appeared in films and on television in the 1950s, 1960s, and 1970s.

 Early years

 A native of Hollywood, Richards earned a psychology degree at University of California, Los Angeles and a master's degree in drama, also from UCLA.
 He gained additional acting experience at the Theatre Wing in New York.